redis/redis-doc/topics/cluster-spec.md

 they are queried with a key that belongs to hash slot 8, so what happens is that:

-* All the queries about already existing keys are processed by "A".
+* All queries about existing keys are processed by "A".
-* All the queries about non existing keys in A are processed by "B", because "A" will redirect clients to "B".
+* All queries about non-existing keys in A are processed by "B", because "A" will redirect clients to "B".

 This way we no longer create new keys in "A".
-In the meantime, a special program used during reshardings, that is called `redis-trib`, and is the default Redis cluster configuration utility, will make sure to migrate existing keys in hash slot 8 from A to B.
+In the meantime, a special program called `redis-trib` used during reshardings and Redis Cluster configuration will migrate existing keys in hash slot 8 from A to B.
 This is performed using the following command:

     CLUSTER GETKEYSINSLOT slot count